 The managed care organization (MCO) documents the service arrangements and the agreement of the room and board payment on Form 2327, Individual/Member and Provider Agreement.

-The MCO or the MCO-contracted Adult Foster Care (AFC) provider agency reviews all of the information on the agreement with the member, family/responsible party/guardian and the AFC home provider.
+The MCO or the MCO-contracted adult foster care (AFC) provider agency reviews all of the information on the agreement with the member, family, authorized representative (AR) or guardian and the AFC home provider.
 All conditions of the agreement and the following topics must be covered in the discussion:

 A full description of the care needs of the member and frequency of services needed.